Great Tibet Tour Logo GREAT TIBET TOUR ®

 What can I do if I get altitude sickness in Tibet?

-Getting adequate rest and taking oxygen can help alleviate some of the symptoms of altitude sickness.
-The main form of treatment for all kinds of mountain sickness is to descend the elevation to a lower place as rapidly as possible.
-If the tourist doesn't show any signs of improvement after 3 to 4 hours, he/she should go to a hospital for treatment.
+Getting enough rest and taking oxygen can help ease the symptoms of altitude sickness.
+The most effective treatment for any form of mountain sickness is to descend at least 300 meters to a lower altitude as soon as possible.
+If there is no noticeable improvement after 3 to 4 hours, it is best to seek medical attention at a nearby hospital.

 How to prevent altitude sickness/acute mountain sickness?